MicrosoftDocs/edge-developer.pt-BR/microsoft-edge/devtools-guide-chromium/memory-problems/index.md

 <!--Nodes highlighted yellow have direct references to them from the JavaScript code.
 Nodes highlighted red do not have direct references.
 They are only alive because they are part of the tree for the yellow node.
 In general, you want to focus on the yellow nodes.
 Fix your code so that the yellow node is not alive for longer than it needs to be, and you also get rid of the red nodes that are part of the tree for the yellow node.  -->

 Selecione um nó para investigar ainda mais.
 No painel **objetos** , você pode ver mais informações sobre o código que o está fazendo referência a ele.
 Por exemplo, na figura a seguir, você pode ver que a `detachedNodes` variável está fazendo referência ao nó.
-Para corrigir esse vazamento de memória específico, você deve estudar o código que usa a `detachedNodes` variável e garantir que a referência ao nó seja removida quando não for mais necessária.
+Para corrigir esse vazamento de memória específico, você deve estudar o código que usa a `detachedUNode` variável e garantir que a referência ao nó seja removida quando não for mais necessária.

 :::image type="complex" source="../media/memory-problems-glitch-example-12-memory-heap-snapshot-filter-detached-expanded-selected.msft.png" alt-text="Investigando um nó" lightbox="../media/memory-problems-glitch-example-12-memory-heap-snapshot-filter-detached-expanded-selected.msft.png":::
    Figura 7: investigando um nó